 Prior to award, applicants will be informed of the applicable terms and conditions of award for pilot projects.
-Applicants awarded CTSA supported projects will be expected to expend all of the funds before May 31, 2018.
-In special circumstances, individual requests to extend the funding will be considered on a case-by-case basis.
+Applicants awarded CTSA supported projects will be expected to expend all of the funds before May 31, 2020.

 INQUIRIES

 Address inquiries to Maija Neville-Williams, Administrative Director at mwilliams@rockefeller.edu (212) 327-8501.